melissa-richards/asml-junior-web-dev-skilltest/README.md

 Your challenge is to build out this landing page and get it looking as close to the design as possible.

-Please use plain HTML, CSS, and JavaScript.
+Please use plain HTML, CSS, and "vanilla" JavaScript.
+No frameworks please!

 Your users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size (mobile, tablet, laptop, desktop)
 - See hover states for all interactive elements on the page

 ## Where to find everything